-Illinois resident and John Dickinson scholar Jennifer Rush ’15 didn’t choose Dickinson because she shares a name with one of the college’s founders—it's just a fun coincidence.
-Here, she reveals how she moved from aspiring artist to student-scientist, her little-known talent for sharp-shooting, her ideal dinner partner and how she gives back through a prison-inmate tutoring program.
+Illinois resident and John Dickinson scholar Jennifer Rush ’15 didn’t choose to apply to Dickinson because she shares a name with one of the college’s founders—it was just a fun coincidence.
+Recently, however, she learned that she was the first known descendant of Benjamin Rush to attend Dickinson.
+Here, Jennifer reveals how she moved from aspiring artist to student-scientist, her little-known talent for sharp-shooting, her ideal dinner partner and how she gives back through a prison-inmate tutoring program.

 Clubs and organizations: